hmcts/acr-tasks/README.md

 # acr-tasks
-Collection of Azure Container Registry tasks
+Collection of Azure Container Registry tasks.

+**Available task**:
+- `base-image-update.yaml`: Autopatch task for hmcts base images (e.g. hmcts/base/node/alpine-lts-10:10-alpine).
+This triggers an
+  image rebuild as soon as its base image is updated by the upstream maintainer, for example with a critical OS security patch.
+  For more details see: [ACR OS patching](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview#automate-os-and-framework-patching)